massoncheg/forgejo-docs/docs/user/actions.md

 ### `enable-email-notifications`

-Send an email notification when a workflow run fails or when it recovers from a failure (i.e. it succeeds and the previous run failed).
+Send an email notification when a workflow run fails.

 ```yaml
 enable-email-notifications: true